 The regulations also require political parties to maintain daily cash-flow accounts, along with separate accounts for party assets and liabilities, all professionally audited.

 “These regulations clearly bear the mark of government agencies accustomed to complex financial controls” Ms. Arunee notes.
 “But these byzantine regulations may force lean political parties to focus disproportionately on compliance instead of political campaigning”.

 It is unnatural for political parties to behave like government agencies, because political parties and government agencies don’t have the same objectives.
-Government agencies exist to regulate and enforce compliance, and must therefore prioritize administrative and financial accountable, Ms. Arunee argued.
+Government agencies exist to regulate and enforce compliance, and must therefore prioritize administrative and financial accountability, Ms. Arunee argued.

-“Political parties exist to channel the will of the people into government,” Ms. Arunee argued. “ That’s why they must be administratively nimble and responsive.”
+“Political parties exist to channel the will of the people into government,” Ms. Arunee argued. “ That’s why they must be nimble and responsive.”